Max Planck Institute for Comparative Public Law and International Law Logo Max Planck Institute for Comparative Public Law and International Law

 Heidelberg Discussion Group

 Through the choice of its topics and the design of its forum, the Group facilitates and stimulates an exchange that contributes to a better mutual understanding of the different legal systems, including their judicial practice.
-The experiences that the courts have gained throughout their long or short, often turbulent, histories, are a precious resource for the Verbund.
+The experiences that the courts have gained throughout their long or short, often turbulent, histories, are a precious resource.
 To make even better use of it, such experiences should be shared, explained and questioned, as well as examined together with scholars.
 To foster exchanges about common challenges and possible solutions is another of the Discussion Group’s goals, alongside raising awareness of the threats to the effectiveness and independence of constitutional adjudication.